rjdekker/MHI2MQTT/README.md

 ### Circuit and connector
 ![Connection scheme](https://rjdekker.github.io/MHI2MQTT/docs/images/MHI2MQTT_scheme.jpg)

+I want to advice you to not solder a fixed connection between the Arduino and ESP-01.
+Using male and female pin headers instead (see figure above) will enable you to still upload updates the Arduino at a later stage.

 The CNS socket on the MHI indoor unit's PCB accepts a JST-XH 5-pin female connector.
 It can be bought already wired as a 4S LiPo balance cable.

 JST-XH pin layout (looking at the male socket on the PCB with the locking protrusions/slots <b>downwards</b>):<br>